OptiKey/OptiKey/README.md

 OptiKey is a free, assistive on-screen keyboard for Windows.
 It can be controlled by any combination of eye movement (using eye-tracking devices), mouse movement, keyboard presses, and mouse clicks giving everyone the ability to fully interact with a computer and communicate freely.

+# Getting Started

+* If you want to install and use OptiKey on Windows then download the latest installer from [here](https://github.com/JuliusSweetland/OptiKey/releases/latest)
+* If you want to build from source then download the master ZIP file [here](https://github.com/JuliusSweetland/OptiKey/archive/master.zip)
+* If you wish to contribute then please email me at <optikeyfeedback@gmail.com>.
+Your next step will be to [fork](https://github.com/JuliusSweetland/OptiKey/fork) the repo and start enhancing the code.

+Please check out the [OptiKey website](http://www.optikey.org) for more information on how to get it, how to use it, how to contact me, and how to get involved.

 # Supported Platforms

 OptiKey target the .Net 4.5 Framework, which is available from Windows Vista SP2 onwards.
 I believe this is the current list, but it should run anywhere the .Net 4.5 Framework can be installed: